-The MBA program at The University of Scranton is one of only 12 graduate programs in Pennsylvania which are accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
+The MBA program at The University of Scranton is one of only 17 graduate programs in Pennsylvania which are accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
 Like other high quality MBA programs, The University of Scranton MBA provides for a broad business education, requiring courses in a number of functional areas.
-At the same time, a degree of specialization is allowed.
+At the same time, we permit a degree of customization and a choice of specialization.